sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_13.png' width=700>

-Create a new database and schema where we will store datasets in the Geography data type.
+Create a new database and schema where you will store datasets in the Geography data type.
 Copy & paste the SQL below into your worksheet editor, put your cursor somewhere in the text of the query you want to run (usually the beginning or end), and either click the blue "Play" button in the upper right of your browser window, or press `CTRL+Enter` or `CMD+Enter` (Windows or Mac) to run the query.

 ```
 CREATE OR REPLACE DATABASE GEOLAB;